 Place all your pieces together.
-Make sure their is a small space between the plywood and 1 by 2 boards for the fabric you will attach later.
+Make sure their is a small space between the plywood and the 1 by 2 boards.
+You will need a little space for the fabric you will attach later.

-I used two layers of cardboard for padding, you could use cork board, a rubber mat, anything that will accept the board pins.
-Glue cardboard to the plywood.
+I used two layers of cardboard for padding, you can use cork board, a rubber mat, anything that will accept the board pins.
+Glue the cardboard to the plywood.

-Cut a piece of fabric to 14 by 23″ Press the seams 1/2 inch so it doesn’t show on the back once attached.
+Cut a piece of fabric to 14 by 23″ Press the seams 1/2 inch, so it doesn’t show on the back when attached.

-Place the fabric over the padding, make sure the fabric is tight and staple to the side of the plywood.
+Place the fabric over the padding, making sure the fabric is tight, staple the fabric to the side of the plywood.